cskylab/cskylab/tpl-cskylab/k8s-hello-oauth2/README.md

 - Helm v3.
 - k8s-keycloakx namespace deployed

+>**Note**: For OpenID authentication, Keycloack issuer URL must be published with a public trusted certificate (e.g., lets-encrypt).

 ### Keycloak OpenID Connection to OAuth2 Proxy

 This procedure creates an OpenID client for OAuth2-Proxy in Keycloak.
 You can find documentation in: <https://www.talkingquickly.co.uk/webapp-authentication-keycloak-OAuth2-proxy-nginx-ingress-kubernetes>